I hold both a bachelor's and a master's degree in applied mathematics.

 What Is a Matrix?

-A matrix is an array of numbers that is rectangular.
+A matrix is a rectangular array of numbers.
 It can be used to do linear operations such as rotations, or it can represent systems of linear inequalities.

 a + b + c = 3